opcaic/docs/intro/installation-instructions.rst

 Building the web application from sources requires `Node.js v8.15.1 <https://nodejs.org/>`_ and npm v5 or above installed.
 By default, the application is configured to have the API server on the same domain as the application.
+Also, the default Captcha key is set to a test key that should be changed on production environemnts.
 To change the configuration, see :ref:`webapp-configuration`.

 To build the web application, navigate to the root folder of web application source files and run::